alf CLI Reference

 "error": "restore failed with status 400 Bad Request: {\"error\":\"up_to_sequence 99 exceeds agent's latest sequence 5\"}"

-}alf purge
+}alf agents

 Remove all cloud-backed snapshot and delta blobs for an agent and delete the agent registration on the service (DELETE /v1/agents/:id).
 Does not modify files under the workspace.
 Deletes ~/.alf/state/{agent-id}.toml and ~/.alf/state/{agent-id}-snapshot.alf so the next alf sync uploads a full snapshot again.